dehorsley/colette/paper.md

 future rounds to determine weightings.

-# Acknowledgements
+# Acknowledgements & Author Contributions

-We acknowledge support from Jaimie Cleeland and Philippe Ziegler for the initial nudge and encouragement to start the process.
-Also the Overland Track for facilitating collaboration and the fruition of the solution.
+We acknowledge support from Genevieve's colleagues: Jaimie Cleeland and Philippe Ziegler for the initial nudge and encouragement to start the process.
+Also the Overland Track, Tasmania for facilitating collaboration and the fruition of the solution.

+Genevieve conceptualised the idea of the network and program, wrote and edited the paper, and facilitates the use of the program between scientists in Hobart.
+David wrote the program in Python, wrote the mathematics section of the paper, and contributed to edits of the paper.

 # References